• Skip to primary navigation

 What "Spirituality" Means in Rehab Programs

 When you first decide to detox and move away from your addiction, one word you might hear regularly is “spirituality.”
-You will also hear references to a “higher power.”
-Spirituality and addiction have a connection — spirituality is a strong force to fight addiction.
+You may also hear references to a “higher power.”
+Spirituality and addiction have a connection, and spirituality can be a strong force to fight and overcome AUD.

 Of course, this could be a problem if you’re an agnostic or atheist seeking rehabilitation.
-The idea of spirituality connected to religion could even drive you away from rehab and detox.
-However, not all spirituality or spiritual things are related to religion.
+The idea of spirituality connected to religion might even drive you away from rehab and detox.
+However, spirituality isn’t always related to religion.

 How the Term Spirituality Will Show Up in Rehab Programs

 Most 12-step programs rely on some form of spirituality.
-Perhaps the best-known saying from Alcoholics Anonymous is “God, grant me the serenity to accept the things I cannot change, courage to change the things I can and wisdom to know the difference.”
-An ancient prayer, it was first brought to the attention of Alcoholics Anonymous in 1941 when one of the first members read it in an obituary in the New York Herald Tribune.
+Perhaps the best-known saying from Alcoholics Anonymous is “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can and the wisdom to know the difference.”
+This prayer, written by theologian Reinhold Niebuhr around 1932, was discovered by one of AA’s first members in a 1941 obituary.

-But Alcoholics Anonymous is not a religious program.
-Another one of its key phrases is “God, as we understood Him.”
-You don’t have to believe in a Judeo-Christian creator, Allah, or a Hindu deity to look for your spiritual side.
-Your idea of a higher power could be completely different from that of other people who are with you in rehab.
-Whatever your higher power might be, once you find it, it helps you find calm in moments of stress and strength in moments of weakness and enables you to get outside yourself and put your broader experiences in context.
+However, Alcoholics Anonymous isn’t strictly a religious rehab program.
+And you don’t have to believe in a Judeo-Christian creator, Allah or a Hindu deity to look for your spiritual side.
+Your idea of a higher power could be completely different from that of the other people in your rehab.
+Whatever your higher power might be, it can help you find calm in times of stress and strength in moments of weakness, enabling you to get outside yourself and put your broader experiences in context.

 Why Is Spirituality an Important Aspect of Rehab?

-In rehab, you’ll undergo a detox that will eventually flush all the drugs and toxins out of your physical body.
-However, it’s not just your body that needs to heal.
-Spirituality can help individuals recovering from a substance or alcohol use disorder find the mental strength to not return to their addiction.
+In rehab, you’ll undergo a detox to flush all the drugs and toxins out of your physical body.
+However, your mind also needs to heal.
+Spirituality can help individuals recovering from substance use or AUD find the mental strength to not return to their addiction.

 Different Views of Spirituality

-Spirituality will always mean different things to different people.
-However, at its root, it signifies a movement towards soul and spirit and away from material things.
+Spirituality can mean different things to different people.
+Essentially, it signifies a movement toward soul and spirit and away from material things.

-For many people, this will connect to their idea of God and how they express that belief, be they Christian, Muslim, Jewish, Hindu, or any other religion.
-This is their higher power, and their trust in that higher power is what they use to help them through the more challenging moments of rehabilitation.
+For many people, this connects to their idea of God and how they express their belief, whether they’re Christian, Muslim, Jewish, Hindu or another religion.
+This is their higher power, and they use their trust in it to help them through the more challenging moments of rehabilitation.

-For others, spirituality has nothing to do with believing in a deity or creator of any kind.
-Spirituality can mean a connection to nature or the universe, something that binds all living things together.
-People will define spirituality in a way that has meaning for them.
+For others, spirituality has nothing to do with a belief in any kind of deity or creator.
+Spirituality can mean a connection to nature or the universe, something binding all living things together.
+People define spirituality in a way that has meaning for them.

 Benefits of Spirituality

-When you’re trying to recover from an addiction, spirituality can have many benefits on your journey.
-Anyone struggling with addiction knows how it can cripple your sense of confidence and your connection to your family and the world at large and undermine your belief in yourself and your ability to make changes.
+Spirituality can offer many benefits on your recovery journey from addiction.
+Anyone struggling with addiction knows how it can cripple your sense of confidence and your connection to your family and the world at large.
+It can also undermine your belief in yourself and your ability to make changes.

 Spirituality helps people turn their focus away from their worries and fears and toward the world they live in.
-Connecting with a higher power provides strength to help overcome difficult times.
+Connecting with a higher power can provide strength to help overcome difficult times.
+Suddenly, you don’t feel alone anymore — instead, you believe a higher power can guide you, offer support and show you the path toward a healthier lifestyle.

-Why Spirituality Shouldn’t Be a Barrier to Help
+Why Spirituality Shouldn’t Be a Barrier to Getting Help

-As the research above shows, the day-to-day experience of people who work helping others recover from drug or alcohol use disorders and the experience of people in recovery themselves reveals that spirituality plays an important role, however, you define it.
-The idea of focusing on something outside yourself helps you put your own life in perspective.
+However you define it, spirituality can play a valuable role in recovery.
+The idea of focusing on something outside yourself can help you put your own life in perspective.
 This is true whether your belief in spirituality involves religion or just a greater connection to nature.

-• Healing: Spirituality can help people heal from past mistakes.
-It involves forgiveness, including forgiving oneself and reconnecting with family, friends, and other people.
+• Healing.
+Spirituality can help you heal from past mistakes.
+It involves forgiveness, including forgiving yourself and reconnecting with family, friends and others.

-• Gratitude: People with addictions who observe a spiritual practice, whether religious or non-religious, often discover that they’re more grateful for their lives as they progress through recovery.
-This feeling of gratitude plays a crucial role.
+• Gratitude.
+People with addictions who observe a spiritual practice, whether religious or nonreligious, often discover they’re more grateful for their lives as they progress through recovery.
+This sense of gratitude plays a crucial role in the recovery journey.

-• A sense of purpose: It’s not unusual for people in early recovery to feel lost and uncertain about where to turn.
-Spirituality provides these individuals with a way to focus on things besides themselves, and to find a sense of purpose.
-As they help others, they build their confidence and belief in themselves.
+• Purpose.
+It’s not unusual to feel lost and uncertain about where to turn during the early stages of recovery.
+Spirituality offers a way to focus on something besides yourself and find a sense of purpose.
+As you help others, you can build your confidence and belief in yourself.

-If you have a substance or alcohol use disorder and know it’s destroying your belief in yourself, your relationships with your family, and your work life, we’re here to help.
-Our compassionate team of counselors at FHE Health is standing by 24/7 to take your call.
-Contact us today by calling (833) 596-3502.
-You can start your journey to recovery today.
+If you’re dealing with a substance or alcohol use disorder and know it’s destroying your belief in yourself, your relationships with family members or your work life, we’re here to help.
+Our compassionate team of counselors at FHE Health is standing by 24-7 to take your call.
+Contact us today to learn more about our programs.

 Filed Under: Featured in Rehab, Rehab Explained